TheOdinProject/curriculum/foundations/installations/installations.md

 #### Step 1.2: Download Xubuntu

 There are thousands of distributions of Linux out there, but Xubuntu is undoubtedly one of the most popular and user friendly.
-When installing Linux on a VM, we recommend [downloading Xubuntu 22.04](https://mirror.us.leaseweb.net/ubuntu-cdimage/xubuntu/releases/22.04/release/).
+When installing Linux on a VM, we recommend downloading [Xubuntu 22.04](https://mirror.us.leaseweb.net/ubuntu-cdimage/xubuntu/releases/22.04/release/).
 There are a few files listed here, download the one ending in `.iso`.
 Xubuntu uses the same base software as Ubuntu but has a desktop environment that requires fewer computer resources and is therefore ideal for virtual machines.
-If you find the download speed slow, consider [using a different mirror](https://xubuntu.org/release/22-04/#show-all) as the one linked before is a US one.
+If you find the download speed slow, consider using a different [mirror for Xubuntu 22.04](https://xubuntu.org/release/22-04/#show-all) as the one linked before is a US one.
 If you reach the download page and are unsure about what version to choose, it is recommended that you pick the latest Long-Term Support (LTS) version (22.04 at the time of writing).
 You may be tempted to choose a more recent non-LTS release, but LTS releases have the advantage of guaranteed support for up to 5 years, making them more secure, stable and hence reliable.

 ### Step 2: Install VirtualBox and set up Xubuntu